learn-co-curriculum/hs-giphy-api/README.md

 `?`

 which indicates - Hey!
-Some custom parameters are coming up:
+Some custom parameters are coming up.
+The first parameters are:

 `q=funny+cat`

-our query (q for query) for gifs tagged with `funny` and `cat`.
+Which is a query (q for query) for gifs tagged with `funny` and `cat`.

 Followed by a